andreztz/xbotlib/README.md

 ## Example

-Put the following in a `echo.py` file.
+Put the following in a `echo.py` file. `xbotlib` provides a number of example bots which you can use to get moving fast and try things out.

 ```python
 from xbotlib import EchoBot